Teenage Mutant Ninja Turtles (2003 TV series): Seasons 1–4

-Compared to the predominantly comedic approach of the 1987 TV series, the 2003 series more closely matches the serious tone of the original comics, with a greater emphasis on action and themes of familial bonds.
+Compared to the predominantly comedic approach of the 1987 TV series (barring the last three seasons of the former), the 2003 series more closely matches the serious tone of the original comics, with a greater emphasis on action and themes of familial bonds.
 The series adapts a large scope of story arcs from the comics, with the Turtles' adventures combining elements of both fantasy and science fiction.

 The first season starts with the Turtles' Lair being destroyed by Mousers, robots made by Baxter Stockman.
 On the hunt for a new place to live, the Turtles go topside and run into the Purple Dragons, who they later discover is led by Hun.
 The Turtles eventually get to the source of the Mousers and rescue April O'Neil, who after this becomes the Turtles' most trusted friend.
 Halfway through the season, Leonardo is approached by the Foot Clan leader Oroku Saki, later learned to be The Shredder, who funded Baxter's Mouser project and is Hun's master.
 The Shredder attacks the Turtles and burns down April's home, forcing them, April, and Casey Jones to flee the city.
 When the Turtles return to New York they confront the Shredder once more and Master Splinter goes missing, leading to the introduction of the Utroms, an alien race secretly living on Earth.

 Season Two starts with the brothers being sent into space in the middle of a war between two alien races, the Triceraton Republic and the Federation.
 Upon returning to Earth, the Turtles learn from the Utroms the origins of the Shredder.
 This season also introduces Karai, Shredder's daughter and pupil, when she comes to take control of New York during a gang war.
 The season ends in a four-parter with the Turtles and Splinter taking part in the Battle Nexus tournament.

 In Season Three, the Triceratons and Federation bring their war to Earth with the Turtles having to help end the war to save their planet.
 Agent John Bishop, leader of the Earth Protection Force, is introduced as an independent antagonist fighting both the Turtles and the Foot.
 The Turtles meet Renet, an apprentice timestress, which leads to them being scattered into different worlds/timelines.
 The Turtles and their allies then confront Shredder for a final battle when he attempts to leave Earth to wage war upon the cosmos.

-Season Four sees the Turtles recovering from their final battle with Shredder, particularly Leonardo who suffers from post-traumatic stress disorder.
+Season Four sees the Turtles recovering from their final battle with Shredder, particularly Leonardo who has post-traumatic stress disorder.
 Karai takes leadership of the Foot, Hun leaves to reform the Purple Dragons into a powerful crime syndicate, and Bishop stages a faux alien invasion to secure funding for the EPF.
 However, lingering consequences from Bishop's engineered invasion caused an outbreak of mutations in New York.